pangeo-forge/roadmap/README.md

 ## Vision

 Pangeo Forge aspires to be like Conda Forge, but for data — specifically, for Analysis Ready, Cloud Optimized (ARCO) data.
-For a detailed working definiton of ARCO data, see our paper [Cloud Native Repositories for Big Scientific Data](https://ieeexplore.ieee.org/abstract/document/9354557).
+For a detailed working definition of ARCO data, see our paper [Cloud Native Repositories for Big Scientific Data](https://ieeexplore.ieee.org/abstract/document/9354557).

 We envision a vibrant, dynamic library of open-access ARCO data stored in public clouds, shared among thousands of scientists and directly accessible to data-proximate computing.